Agungvpzz/Survival-Analysis/README.md

 - Almost all features, as shown in the chart, demonstrate significant differences in churn composition based on their `chi²` values, except for `Gender` and `PhoneService`, which show weak or negligible associations.

-### F. Pearson Correlation Coefficient Between Churn and each Feature
+### 6. Pearson Correlation Coefficient Between Churn and each Feature
 <div align=center>

    ![Pearson Correlation Coefficient Between Churn and each Feature](https://github.com/user-attachments/assets/3af87eac-2b47-4bd3-9691-9940a200fb7e)